pmcharrison/psynet-tutorial-ismir-2025/demos/pipelines/05-timed-push-buttons/README.md

 The simplest way to work with this experiment is to run it in GitHub Codespaces.
-To do so, navigate to the repository page in GitHub (you might be looking at it already), and click the green "Code" button, click "Codespaces", and then click "Create codespace on main".
+To do so, navigate to the repository page in GitHub (you might be looking at it already), and click the green "Code" button, click "Codespaces", and then click "Create a codespace on main".
 The codespace will take a while to start up, because it needs to install the dependencies, but don't worry, this is a one-time process.
 Once the codespace is ready, you can then launch the experiment in debug mode by running the following command in the terminal: